Crochet

 Yarn over and draw up a loop (2 loops on a hook)

-Insert the hook into the next stitch, yarn over (3 loops on a hook)
+Insert the hook into the next stitch, yarn over (3 loops

 Draw the yarn thought all the loops on a hook